-All team members and Team Manager(s) should bring their research notes (if any), the Trash Bags and Rubber Bands, and Team Identification Sign to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their research notes (if any), Costume Design Kit, and Team Identification Sign to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
 Once there, the Prep Area Appraiser will greet the team and review the team's online forms.

-The Prep Area Appraiser will inspect the team's Trash Bags and Rubber Bands to ensure that all items meet the specifications outlined in the Challenge.
-If an item does not meet the requirements, the team will be given a chance to bring the item into compliance.
+The Prep Area Appraiser will inspect the team's Costume Design Kit to ensure that all items meet the specifications outlined in the Challenge.
+If an item in the Costume Design Kit does not meet the requirements, the team will be given a chance to bring the item into compliance.
 If the team is unable to bring an item into compliance in the Prep Area, the noncompliant item will not be allowed into the Presentation Area.
 The Prep Area Appraiser's decision is final.